Search Discover Save Share

 Everything you need to know about ArchiRef

 Architectural precedent research involves studying existing buildings and projects to inform new design decisions.
-It is fundamental to architecture education and professional practice, helping architects understand spatial relationships, material applications, climate response strategies, and design patterns.
-ArchiRef provides access to 6,000+ curated architecture projects with structured data on daylight strategies, facade systems, spatial organization, circulation patterns, and climate response — making precedent research faster and more systematic than ever.
+It is fundamental to architecture education and professional practice, helping architects understand how different design approaches work in real-world conditions.
+ArchiRef makes precedent research faster and more systematic by giving you access to 6,000+ curated architecture projects — searchable by what matters most to architects.

-ArchiRef's database contains over 6,000 curated architecture projects spanning 50+ countries and over 100 years of architectural history, from the early 1900s to 2026.
-Each project is enriched with structured metadata including building type, architectural style, materials, structural system, sustainability certifications, awards, and design strategies across five categories: daylight, facade, spatial, circulation, and climate response.
+ArchiRef's database contains over 6,000 curated architecture projects spanning 80+ countries and over 200 years of architectural history, from the early 1800s to 2026.
+Every project is carefully enriched with detailed architectural information, so you can search and compare across the dimensions that matter for your design work.

 Yes, ArchiRef is designed for architecture education.
-Students can search for precedents by typology, material, style, climate strategy, or natural language queries like "low-budget housing with cross ventilation in tropical climates."
-Professors can create curated boards of architectural precedents organized by theme, assign them as study resources, and track student engagement.
-The platform supports multiple languages (English, Spanish, Portuguese, German, Italian, French) and offers free access for educational use.
+Students can search for precedents using natural language queries like "low-budget housing with cross ventilation in tropical climates" and build personal reference archives.
+Professors can create curated boards of precedents organized by theme, assign them as study resources, and share them with their class.
+The platform supports multiple languages and offers free access for educational use.